monocasual/giada/README.md

 ## Documentation

-Docs are available online on the [official website](https://www.giadamusic.com/documentation-index).
+Documentation is available online in the [user guide page](https://www.giadamusic.com/documentation-index).

-An ongoing collection of tutorials (both text and video) and live demos is available in the [tutorials & media page](https://www.giadamusic.com/media).
+An ever-growing collection of tutorials (both text and video) and live demos is available in the [tutorials & media page](https://www.giadamusic.com/media).

 Found a typo or a terrible mistake?
 Feel free to clone the [website repository](https://github.com/monocasual/giada-www) and send us your pull requests.

 ## Build Giada from source

 We do our best to make the compilation process as simple as possible.
-You can find all the information in the [user guide](https://www.giadamusic.com/documentation-compiling-from-source).
+You can find all the information in the [compiling from source](https://www.giadamusic.com/documentation-compiling-from-source) chapter from the user guide.

 ## Bugs, requests and questions for non-developers

-Feel free to ask anything on the [discussions area](https://github.com/monocasual/giada/discussions).
+Feel free to ask anything in the [discussions area](https://github.com/monocasual/giada/discussions).

 ## Copyright